 Here’s another Birkenstock-inspired slip-on sandal that will have people asking you where you got your cool shoes.
 Mohop is another all-vegan brand that makes unique shoes and accessories with iridescent vegan leather.
 I featured their wallets in my vegan wallets guide.

 These slip-on sandals are made in the USA.

 It can be a little hard to find this style of clog in vegan-friendly materials, but Sanita is a brand that comes through.
-With a variety of fun colors, textures, and patterns, you’ll be sure to find a pair of Sanitas in a style that suits your personality.
+(Please note – the product description for this style says “leather” but Sanita verified, as the product name attests, that this style is made with vegan-friendly materials.”

 Rialto makes a variety of faux leather clogs and slip-on shoes that are easy on your budget.

 10. MB Faux Leather Clogs